 Most people with a criminal record will do whatever they can to hide it.
 The first method to search through each State’s criminal record reporting (courts included).
 The F.B.I. accesses each state’s system for their national criminal records.
 All of these should be included in a background check, which is why many people choose to do a simple background for the most accurate results:

 Check Sex Offender Registry

 Whether you have kids, want kids, or live nearby houses with children, no one wants to find out they’re dating a sex offender.
-Thankfully, there are many online tools to identify predator.
-The National Sex Offender Registry allows you to search in the state you live and, typically, provides you with the address and image for each registered offender.
+Thankfully, there are many online tools to identify predators.
+The National Sex Offender Registry allows you to search in the state you live in and, typically, provides you with the address and image for each registered offender.

 Find Their Social Media Profiles

 While you can search each social media site, one at a time, the fastest and most comprehensive way to search is through an algorithm based search on Social Catfish.
-Social’s Catfish utilizes proprietary tools which allow users to search by name, username, profile image, email address, and phone number.
+Social’s Catfish utilizes proprietary tools that allow users to search by name, username, profile image, email address, and phone number.
 The benefit is that you will be provided with exact and similar results.
 The great thing is after you get the report, the site’s settings will update results, even when you’re not online.
 Go to Social Catfish and search by each of the five methods:

 You deserve to find out the identity of who you date online.
 Many of our members want more complex results and prefer the help of a Search Specialist.
 Our Search Specialist will be a real, live human who listens to your concerns and pursues all online avenues.